When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results on Remaining Scenarios

 \paragraph{At the \ttoken Level}

-When we consider the overall rate of reliance on model suggestions, we see that \participants typed new \tokens or edited model suggestions significantly more in the unassertive \woman student condition than the unassertive \man student condition ($t(3615)=4.453$, $\p\approx 0.0001$) and similarity for the competitive \man student condition over the unassertive \man student condition ($t(4135)=-6.49$, $\p<0.0001$).
+When we consider the overall rate of reliance on model suggestions, we see that participants typed new \tokens or edited model suggestions significantly more in the unassertive \woman student condition than the unassertive \man student condition ($t(3615)=4.453$, $\p\approx 0.0001$, $d=0.148$) and similarity for the competitive \man student condition over the unassertive \man student condition ($t(4135)=-6.49$, $\p<0.0001$, $d=-0.202$).
 These results do not support H2, but we see that none of these trends are significantly present when we constrain to \tokens that determine the character's competitiveness (H2a).
-When we consider model suggestions that affect competitiveness, we see marginally more acceptance of competitive \woman suggestions than unassertive (H2b; $t(426)=-2.159$, $\p\approx 0.0999$).
+When we consider model suggestions that affect competitiveness, we see marginally more acceptance of competitive \woman suggestions than unassertive (H2b; $t(426)=-2.159$, $\p\approx 0.0999$, $d=-0.21$).

 Overall, the results in this scenario were mixed.
 We find a relatively low overall rate of clearly specifying the given student as competitive or unassertive which may have skewed the results.
-This may be due to poor scenario design where \participants decided to focus on topics other than leadership or competitiveness, or it could be that in the classroom settings, \participants held weaker internal stereotypes about gender and competitiveness than \citet{cao-etal-2022-theory}'s held about more general settings.
+This may be due to poor scenario design where participants decided to focus on topics other than leadership or competitiveness, or it could be that in the classroom settings, participants held weaker internal stereotypes about gender and competitiveness than \citet{cao-etal-2022-theory}'s held about more general settings.
+Indeed (as we show in \autoref{tab:ABC_Cao}) our post-survey results indicate that our participant pool may include more people who do not hold this stereotypical association between masculinity and competence (or, by extension, competitiveness).